TAB-71

 None

-Notes: This Romanian vehicle uses many automotive components of the TAB-77.
-Although classed as an APC, its Romanian designation is reconnaissance armored personnel carrier.
-It is a 4x4 vehicle, smaller but more heavily armored than the TAB-77 series.
 The commander and driver sit at the front of the vehicle, the driver on the left and commander beside him on the right.
-The commander and driver have a windshield to the front that may be covered by an armored shutter (they then use vision blocks).
-The turret is identical to the TAB-77s.
-The passengers have hatches on either side of the vehicle between the wheels, and another door on the rear.
+The commander and driver have a windshield to the front that may be covered by an armored shutter (they then use vision blocks); they also have hatches above their positions.
+The turret is identical to the TAB-77s, except that the vision equipment is better as is fire control equipment.
+The passengers have hatches on either side of the vehicle between the wheels, and another door on the rear; the side hatches are small, similar to the “suicide hatches” of the TAB-71M, and the rear door is cramped and narrow.
 There is also a hatch on the roof of the vehicle behind the turret.
-The passengers have firing ports, two to a side.
-The TABC-79 has a 5500kg winch on the front.
-This vehicle was first seen in early 1997.
+The troop compartment is relatively small.
+The TABC-79 has a collective NBC system for the crew and troops.
+Protection also includes an automatic fire detection and suppression system.
+The passengers have firing ports, two to a side and two in the rear.
+The TABC-79 has a 5.5-ton winch on the front with 50 meters of cable.

 Price